peurKe/auto_ZONA_translator/README.md

  Language to translate to (specify the 2-letter language code):
 ```

+  3. Wait for the translation ending.

+  4. Enjoy Russian voices while having all the texts in your native language!

 • To restore original translation, execute the shortcut '**auto_ZONA_translator (restore)**' created by the executable

   Confirm you want to restore original translation (y/n)